lakelandPBS/lptv-social-media-icons/README.md

 # lptv-widgets
-Various WordPress widgets to be used on LPTV.org.
+This plugin is meant to house any WordPress widgets we use for LPTV.org.
+All widgets shall use the prefix "LPTV" to keep things organized.